- Last Pass is a strong password management tool with strong security.

-Lastpass a great tool, especially if you need a good and reliable password manager.
-Despite being constantly updated by the developers, there are still occasional bugs and errors.
+- Despite being constantly updated by its developers, there are still occasional bugs and errors within the app.

 Things get complicated when you try to find that email you’re eagerly waiting for.
 You’ve probably looked everywhere, including spam.
 There’s literally no received email to help you follow any further instructions.